raaz-crypto/raaz/mans/raaz.1.md

 mean the best source of entropy on the given platform, e.g. getrandom on recent Linux kernels, arc4random on openbsd etc.

-Which of these variants should one prefer?
-Note that essentially all sources of entropy are ultimately pseudo-random and so is the source behind the **entropy** command.
+There is *no* reason whatsoever to prefer **entropy** over **rand** just because it sounds more random.
+Note that essentially all sources of randomness in a system is ultimately pseudo-random and so is the source behind the **entropy** command.
 The algorithm behind the **raaz rand** command is essentially the same as that of the arc4random call available on OpenBSD/NetBSD system.
-There is *no* reason whatsoever to prefer **entropy** over **rand** just because it sounds more random;
-in fact **entropy** is almost always slower than the **rand** variant due to overheads of system calls.
+It is very well likely that the system **entropy** command also uses the same algorithm, i.e. there is not really much to chose from the two command as far as quality of randomness is concerned.
+Besides the **entropy** variant is almost always slower than the **rand** variant due to overheads of system calls.
 A user _should_ therefore use the **rand** variant.

-Why then provide the **entropy** variant?
-It is mainly to check the quality of the system entropy pool using statistical tests like die-harder.
-Such statistical __do not__ give any assurance on the cryptographic safety of the generator.
-They merely act as sanity checks against silly mistakes in the raaz code base.
+The only reason that this command provides the **entropy** variant is to check the quality of the system entropy pool using statistical tests like die-harder.
+Although such statistical tests _do not_ give any assurance on the cryptographic safety of the generator, they act as sanity checks against silly mistakes in the raaz code base that collects system entropy.

 The **raaz rand** command uses the chacha20 cipher to expand the starting stream into a stream of pseudo-random bytes.
 It uses the